Pumpkin Protein Bars

 - rolled or quick oats – oats are naturally gluten-free but are often cross-contaminated during processing.
 If you need these bars to be gluten-free, make sure you look for oats that say “gluten-free” on the package!
 I like to use Bob’s Red Mill Gluten Free Whole Grain Rolled Oats.

-- vanilla protein powder – You can use your favorite protein powder, but if you want to keep these bars vegan, make sure you use vegan protein powder.
+- vanilla protein powder – you can use your favorite protein powder, but if you want to keep these bars vegan, make sure you use vegan protein powder.
 My go-to brand is Nuzest (use the code eatingbirdfood for 15% off your order).
-If you’re not a protein powder fan, I recommend making these healthy pumpkin bars instead.

 - pumpkin pie spice – use store-bought or make homemade pumpkin pie spice.